Grading

 Please visit https://www.wright.edu/information-technology/pilot-help-for-faculty for more information.

-It is recommended that you return to WINGS Express to verify that the grades have properly exported from Pilot.
+It is recommended that you return to WINGS to verify that the grades have properly exported from Pilot.

 Pushing Grades from Pilot to Banner (PDF)

-Verifying Grades via WINGS Express Instructions
+Verifying Grades via WINGS Instructions

-1. Log in to WINGS Express.
+1. Log in to WINGS.

-3. Select the Faculty Grade Summary link.
+3. Select the Grade Entry link.

-1. If the grade is missing (or blank): Follow WINGS Express Submission Instructions to submit a final grade.
+1. If the grade is missing (or blank): Follow WINGS Submission Instructions to submit a final grade.

 2. If the grade is N: Follow Grade Change Submission Instructions to initiate a grade change.